 Everyone involved in providing health care in BC is concerned about violence against health care workers and wants to take action to prevent the violence and protect the safety of staff.
 Understanding how the education is or is not effective, for whom, and in what circumstances, helps leaders to make wise decisions about programs and policies to address the violence.

-- Fraser Health: Fraser Canyon Hospital, Langley Memorial Hospital, and Surrey Memorial Hospital
+- Fraser Health: Surrey Memorial Hospital, Langley Memorial Hospital, and Fraser Canyon Hospital

-Individual confidential interviews of about 1 hour will be held with frontline emergency staff who: have worked in the emergency department for at least one year, attended the BC violence prevention education within the past five years, and interact with patients related to care.
-Focus groups of about 1 hour will be held with violence prevention educators, acute care leaders, and Joint Occupational Health and Safety (JOSH) Committee members.
-Individuals in both interviews and focus groups will be asked to provide feedback on ideas and explanations about how and why the education is or is not effective in preventing violence and injuries.
+Individual confidential interviews of about 1 hour were held with frontline emergency staff who: have worked in the emergency department for at least one year, attended the BC violence prevention education within the past five years, and interact with patients related to care.
+Focus groups of about one hour were held with violence prevention educators, acute care leaders, and Joint Occupational Health and Safety (JOSH) Committee members.
+Individuals in both interviews and focus groups were asked what circumstances influenced whether individuals learned and were able to apply violence prevention education and why.

-Posters will be placed in emergency departments at the research sites and individuals wishing to participate in an interview will voluntarily contact the research team at the number/email given.
-Potential focus group participants will receive an email and they can voluntarily contact the research team if they wish to participate.
+Posters were placed in emergency departments at the research sites and individuals wishing to participate in an interview voluntarily contacted the research team at the number/email given.
+Potential focus group participants received an email and replied to the research team if they wished to participate.

-Participation is an opportunity for concerned health care workers to contribute to solutions to prevent violence from patients.
-To preserve confidentiality of who participates, interviews will be held outside of scheduled work hours.
-At the end of the interview individuals will receive a $75 gift card in appreciation.
-Where possible focus groups will be held within existing meetings during work time and at the end of the session participants will receive a $20 gift card in appreciation.
+Participation was an opportunity for concerned health care workers to contribute to solutions to prevent violence from patients.
+To preserve confidentiality of participants, interviews were held outside of scheduled work hours.
+At the end of the interview individuals received a $75 gift card in appreciation.
+Where possible focus groups were held within existing meetings during work time and at the end of the session participants received a $20 gift card in appreciation.

-Interviews and focus groups will be held between January and July 2019.
+Interviews and focus groups were held between January and July 2019.

 A realist approach to understanding how education is effective is based on the belief that as humans we have both a shared understanding of our experiences in the world and an individual interpretation of those experiences.
 Not all programs work for all people in all situations and the realist approach to evaluation looks for patterns of where education is and is not effective, in what circumstances, how and why.
 This information helps in the developing and revising programs and policies.
 A realist approach to evaluation was developed and is widely used in the United Kingdom.
 For more information please visit www.ramesesproject.org.